 * Not yet clear if Orban will secure constitutional majority

-Orban has clashed repeatedly with the European Union and
+Viktor Orban, who has clashed repeatedly with the European Union

 But many Hungarians see Orban, a 50-year-old former

-dissident against Communist rule, as a champion of national
+dissident under Communism, as a champion of national interests.

-After 89.2 percent of the ballots were counted, election
+After 99 percent of ballots were counted from Sunday's vote,

 The same projection gave the Socialist-led leftist alliance